TITLE 8 SOCIAL SERVICES

 E. a hospital certified only for emergency services is reimbursed for furnishing inpatient and outpatient emergency services for the period during which the emergency exists.

-8.311.2.11 PROVIDER RESPONSIBILITIES:
+8.311.2.11 PROVIDER

 A. A provider who furnishes services to an eligible recipient must comply with all federal and state laws, regulations and executive orders relevant to the provision of services as specified in the MAD provider participation agreement.
 A provider also must conform to MAD program rules and instructions as specified in the provider rules manual and its appendices, as well as current program directions and billing instructions, as updated.
 A provider is also responsible for following coding manual guidelines and CMS correct coding initiatives, including not improperly unbundling or upcoding services.

-B. A provider must verify that an individual is eligible for a specific health care program administered by the HSD and its authorized agents, and must verify the eligible recipient’s enrollment status at the time services are furnished.
+B. A provider must verify that an individual is eligible for a specific health care program administered by the HCA and its authorized agents and must verify the eligible recipient’s enrollment status at the time services are furnished.
 A provider must determine if an eligible recipient has other health insurance.
 A provider must maintain records that are sufficient to fully disclose the extent and nature of the services provided to an eligible recipient.
 See 8.302.1 NMAC, General Provider Policies.

-C. A provider agrees to be paid by the MAD managed care organizations (MCOs) at any amount mutually-agreed between the provider and MCOs when the provider enters into contracts with MCOs contracting with HSD for the provision of managed care services to the MAD population.
+C. A provider agrees to be paid by the MAD managed care organizations (MCOs) at any amount mutually-agreed between the provider and MCOs when the provider enters into contracts with MCOs contracting with HCA for the provision of managed care services to the MAD population.

-(1) If the provider and the MCOs are unable to agree to terms or fail to execute an agreement for any reason, the MCOs shall be obligated to pay, and the provider shall accept, 100 percent of the “applicable reimbursement rate” based on the provider type for services rendered under both emergency and non-emergency situations.
+(1) If the provider and the MCOs are unable to agree to terms or fail to execute an agreement for any reason, the MCOs shall be obligated to pay, and the provider shall accept, one hundred percent of the “applicable reimbursement rate” based on the provider type for services rendered under both emergency and non-emergency situations.

-D. When services are billed to and paid by a MAD fee-for-service coordinated services contractor authorized by HSD, under an administrative services contract, the provider must also enroll as a provider with the coordinated services contractor and follow that contractor’s instructions for billing and for authorization of services.
+D. When services are billed to and paid by a MAD fee-for-service coordinated services contractor authorized by HCA, under an administrative services contract, the provider must also enroll as a provider with the coordinated services contractor and follow that contractor’s instructions for billing and for authorization of services.

 8.311.2.12 COVERED SERVICES: MAD covers inpatient and outpatient hospital, and emergency services which are medically necessary for the diagnosis, the treatment of an illness or injury or as required by the condition of the eligible recipient.
 MAD covers items or services ordinarily furnished by a hospital for the care and treatment of an eligible recipient.
 These items or services must be furnished under the direction of an enrolled MAD physician, podiatrist, or dentist with staff privileges in a hospital which is an enrolled MAD provider.
 Services must be furnished within the scope and practice of the profession as defined by state laws and in accordance with applicable federal and state and local laws and regulations.

 8.311.2.13 PRIOR AUTHORIZATION AND UTILIZATION REVIEW: All MAD services are subject to utilization review for medical necessity and program compliance.
 Reviews may be performed before services are furnished, after services are furnished and before payment is made, or after payment is made.
 See 8.302.5 NMAC, Prior Authorization and Utilization Review.
 It is the provider’s responsibility to access these instructions or ask for paper copies to be provided, to understand the information provided, to comply with the requirements, and to obtain answers to questions not covered by these materials.
-When services are billed to and paid by a coordinated services contractor authorized by HSD, the provider must follow that contractor’s instructions for authorization of services.
+When services are billed to and paid by a coordinated services contractor authorized by HCA, the provider must follow that contractor’s instructions for authorization of services.

 A. Prior authorization: Certain procedures or services may require prior authorization from MAD or its designee.
 A procedure that requires prior authorization is primarily one for which the medical necessity may be uncertain, which may be for cosmetic purposes, or which may be of questionable effectiveness or long-term benefit.